 - The trauma of a fracture is usually associated with local swelling and so a full cast must be avoided initially, as the swelling may impede the circulation and can produce ischaemic contractures.

-- The management of a fractured scaphoid is an exception that will be considered under that heading.
+- The management of a fractured scaphoid is an exception that will be considered below.

 - After a fracture has been reduced and immobilised with a back slab, a repeat X-ray is taken to ascertain that alignment is satisfactory.

 All patients should be given an appointment for orthopaedic follow-up in a fracture clinic.